 The Indiana Commission for Higher Education’s Division of Student Financial Aid (SFA) provides funds to Indiana residents who attend an eligible Indiana institution.
-To be considered for funds from the state of Indiana, a student’s FAFSA must be received by the FAFSA processing center by March 10 and comply with the request for additional information within the appropriate time frame indicated by SFA.
+To be considered for funds from the state of Indiana, a student’s FAFSA must be received by the FAFSA processing center by April 15 and comply with the request for additional information within the appropriate time frame indicated by SFA.
 SFA determines the amount of the student’s award based on the family contribution and the cost of attendance.
-Funds provided by the state of Indiana are limited to tuition and fee costs incurred at the institution.
+Funds provided by the state of Indiana are limited to tuition and regular accessed fees incurred at the institution.

 Indiana Frank O’Bannon Grant

 The Indiana Frank O’Bannon Grant is awarded to full-time undergraduate students who demonstrate financial need and attend an eligible private institution within the state of Indiana.
-Indiana residents who wish to have their eligibility for funds determined by the Indiana Commission for Higher Education (ICHE) must be sure to file the Free Application for Federal Student Aid (FAFSA) so that it is received by the central processing system by March 10.
-Eligible students must also comply with any requests from ICHE for additional information within the appropriate time frame, which is typically mid-May.
-ICHE determines the dollar amount of each student’s award based on the family contribution, the diploma type and the cost of attendance.
-Funds provided by the State of Indiana are limited to tuition and fee costs incurred at the institution.
+Indiana residents who wish to have their eligibility for funds determined by the Indiana Commission for Higher Education (ICHE) must be sure to file the Free Application for Federal Student Aid (FAFSA) so that it is received by the central processing system by April 15.
+SFA determines the dollar amount of each student’s award based on the family contribution.
+Funds provided by the State of Indiana are limited to tuition and regular accessed fees incurred at the institution.

 Students are required to earn 30 credit hours each year to be considered for the “on-time” (maximum) award.
 Students who fail to earn the necessary 30 credit hours may still qualify for funding, but it will be at a reduced rate.
 Students must earn at least 24 hours each academic year to be considered for the reduced “full-time” grant amount.

 Students who receive an Academic/Technical Honors diploma upon high school graduation will receive an academic honors incentive for their freshman year only.
-In order to qualify for a GPA incentive for the second, third and fourth year, students must maintain a cumulative college GPA of 3.0 or higher.
+To qualify for a GPA incentive for the second, third and fourth year, students must maintain a cumulative college GPA of 3.0 or higher.

 Indiana 21st Century Scholar Grant

-Indiana’s 21st Century Scholars awards students whose families have met the income guidelines to enroll in the program by June 30 of the eighth grade year.
-Students must also meet additional program requirements, which include fulfilling the 21st Century Scholars Pledge.
-All 21st Century Scholars must enroll as full-time, undergraduate students at an eligible institution within the state of Indiana.
-Scholars are also required to file the FAFSA by March 10 and submit any additional information requested within the appropriate time frame.
+Indiana’s 21st Century Scholars awards students whose families have met the income guidelines to enroll in the program by June 30 of the eighth-grade year.
+Students must also meet additional program requirements, which include fulfilling the 21st Century Scholars Pledge and the High School Scholar Success Program (SSP), and once in college the College Scholar Success Program.
+More information can be found at in.gov/che/.
+All 21st Century Scholars must enroll as full-time, undergraduate students at an eligible institution within the state of Indiana by at least one year after graduation.
+Scholars are also required to file the FAFSA by April 15 and submit any additional information requested.

 Students are required to earn 30 credit hours each academic year.
 21st Century Scholars who fail to complete the necessary 30 credit hours by the end of each academic year may still qualify for state grant funding, but it will be at a reduced rate through the Frank O’Bannon Grant program.
-Students must complete 24 hours by the end of their first year, 48 hours by the end of their second and 72 by the end of their third to be eligible to be considered for the reduced state grant.
-Students may earn their way back into the program by increasing their credit completion to the required levels.
+Students may earn their way back into the program by completing 30 credit hours in one year again.

 Adult Student Grant